Donate

 Drop – Hand in your clothes, they deserve better

 Appel & Ei has been contributing to sustainability for years by selling second-hand clothing and giving it a second life.
-We have partnered with Drop & Loop to explore possibilities to give clothing not suitable for sale at Appel & Ei a second life as well.
-This way, we comply with legal requirements, continue to improve the Appel & Ei formula, and contribute to a healthy environment.
+We sat down with Drop & Loop to explore ways to give a second life to clothing that isn’t suitable for sale at Appel & Ei.
+This way, we comply with legal regulations, continue to improve the Appel & Ei formula, and contribute to a healthy environment.

-Vision of Appel & Ei and Drop & Loop; “Never just throw away clothing, give it a second life.
-If it meets the conditions of Appel & Ei, we are happy to sell it for you.
-If not, pass it on to our staff and donate it to Drop & Loop.
+The vision of Appel & Ei and Drop & Loop: “Never just throw clothing away; give it a second life.
+If it meets the Appel & Ei criteria, we’d love to sell it for you.
+If it doesn’t, hand it over to our staff and donate it to Drop & Loop.
 Together, we contribute to making worn clothing circular.”

 Loop – Through reuse or textile recycling